Catalogue Generation (Help)

 Images: InDesign doesn't seem to support http image references.
 So you'll need a directory or some form of logical directory structure to find images.
 We've put in an image ref in the XML, but you need to ideally swap this out with your own image path.

 Not using our system: You can use the standard catalogue XSLT to translate Onix into an XML format that InDesign will import.

 Update - March 2010

-Multiple columns: It is possible to use multiple columns but your best bet is to still use a single column and restrict the output to a portion of the column.
-We've tried various things to anchor items but in the end we found scripts did the job best.
-There are some good scripts in the Adobe tool kit that you can download to do this... however if you just want to download and continue here is an InDesign Library file that has 1, 2 and 10 books per page layout.
+Multiple columns: It is possible to use multiple columns, but your best bet is to still use a single column and restrict the output to a portion of the column.
+We've tried various things to anchor items, but in the end found scripts did the job best.
+There are some good scripts in the Adobe tool kit that you can download to do this... however, if you just want to download and continue here is an InDesign Library file that has 1, 2 and 10 books per page layout.
 Simply download, open the library, drag the layout onto a page, move the objects around to the desired position, then import the XML.